Café Lumière

 Café Lumière (珈琲時光, Kōhī Jikō) is a 2003 Japanese film directed by Taiwanese director Hou Hsiao-hsien for Shochiku as homage to Yasujirō Ozu, with direct reference to the late director's Tokyo Story (1953).
 It premiered at a festival commemorating the centenary of Ozu's birth.
-It was nominated for a Golden Lion at the 2004 Venice Film Festival.
+It was nominated for Golden Lion at the 2004 Venice Film Festival.

+The film, with an all-Japanese cast, is set in Tokyo, where it was shot.

 Plot

 The story revolves around Yoko Inoue (played by Yo Hitoto), a young Japanese woman doing research on Taiwanese composer Jiang Wen-Ye, whose work is featured on the soundtrack.
 The late composer's Japanese wife and daughter also make appearances as themselves.